The Role of Mental Health Days: When and How to Take One

 3. Choose Activities that Replenish You

-• Restorative Activities: Taking a nature walk, meditating, journaling, or practicing deep breathing exercises.
+• Restorative Activities: Nature walks, meditation, journaling, or deep breathing.

-• Creative Outlets: Painting, playing music, cooking, or anything that brings you joy and relaxation.
+• Creative Outlets: Painting, playing music, cooking, or other hobbies that bring joy.

-• Social Connection: Spending time with loved ones who uplift you, whether through a phone call or in person.
+• Social Connection: Time with loved ones who uplift you, by call or in person.

-• Physical Movement: Gentle yoga, stretching, or a casual bike ride to release built-up tension.
+• Physical Movement: Gentle yoga, stretching, or a casual bike ride.

 4. Avoid Overstimulation